bioboot/bimm143_F20/setup.md

 Students in this course will learn that Bioinformatics frequently requires analyzing large complex datasets.
 The recommended approach to such analysis is to work with a computer that offers **UNIX** integration.
 Together we will lean the fundamentals of the UNIX command line and the R environment for data analysis and graphics.

-### Student Laptops & Software Setup Instructions
+### Student Computers & Software Setup Instructions
-To fully participate in this course students will need to bring a laptop to class.
-I much prefer **Mac** and Linux based laptops as they already have a UNIX base.
-If you can, please bring one of these.
-However, don't worry if you are running Windows as we will be able to login to a campus based UNIX machine from your laptop or use a classroom Mac for classwork.
+To fully participate in this course students will need access to a modern computer to which they have administrator privileges (that is a computer where they can install software without restriction).

+I much prefer **Mac** and Linux based computers as they already have a UNIX base.
+If you can, please use one of these.
+However, don't worry if you are running Windows as we will be able to login to a campus based UNIX machine from your laptop or windows desktop for classwork.

-Regardless of your laptop type you will need to install the software described below.
+Regardless of your computer type you will need to install the software described below.

 ### An up-to-date **web browser**
 Current versions of [Chrome](https://www.google.com/chrome/), [Firefox](http://www.mozilla.org/firefox/) and [Safari](Safari) are preferred.

+### The Zoom virtual meeting software
+We will use [Zoom](https://ucsd.zoom.us) on a weekly basis for office hours and other meetings.
+Please make sure you have Zoom installed and running to allow you to join these meetings.

 ### The data analysis environment **R** and **RStudio**
 R Binaries for Windows, MacOSX and Linux can be downloaded and installed from [CRAN](http://cran.r-project.org/index.html) (Comprehensive R Archive Network).
 If possible download the latest binary version of R for your operating system.
 As of course launch (Sept 18) the latest release (2018-07-02, "Feather Spray") is R-3.5.1.